Dorraine Zief Law Library

 During exam periods, and on other occasions if an emergency arises, it is sometimes necessary to use the group study rooms for exam administration.
 However, the study rooms may only be reserved for exam administration through the Registrar's office.
 Students may not book the group study rooms for exams directly through the library website.
 Any such direct reservations are subject to cancellation.

-Law school departments and organizations may need to reserve group study rooms for law-school-related activities for more than two hours per day.
+Law school departments and organizations may need to reserve group study rooms for law-school-related activities for more than three hours per day.
 Law school staff must contact full-time circulation staff for this type of use.

 Full-time faculty requiring multiple group study rooms for class-related activities must also reserve rooms with a full-time member of the circulation staff.
 Unfortunately, due to the number of adjunct faculty, we are unable to furnish group study rooms for adjuncts' office hours.